Saraholoughlin5/Milestone-Project-2/README.md

 Coolers website (www.coolors.com) was used to compile the colour palette, which reflects the sky, earth, stone, sparse grass and petals shown in the images.
 Greys and beiges are popular colours in todays media, fashion and interiors, giving the site an up-to-date feel.

 The main colours used from the palette are 'India Green' #138808, and 'Ecru' #C2B280.
-The other colours are reflected in the images and backgrounds.
+The remaining palette colours are reflected in the images and backgrounds.

 ![alt Burren Colour Palette](assets/images/layout/coolors-palette.png "Burren Colour Palette")